Fr-Soltanzadeh/Django_OnlineShop/README.md

 ## Contact

-If you have any questions, suggestions, or issues regarding the project, please feel free to reach out to us.
-You can contact the project maintainers at:
+If you have any questions, suggestions, or issues regarding the project, please feel free to reach out to me.

 - [f.soltanzade72@gmail.com](mailto:f.soltanzade72@gmail.com)
 - [Farzaneh Soltanzadeh](https://www.linkedin.com/in/farzaneh-soltanzadeh-28a193280/)

-I appreciate your feedback and contributions!

 ## Initialization